-The Master of Science in Environmental Engineering program integrates the study of physical, chemical, and biological processes and fundamental principles for water and wastewater treatment and disposal, hazardous waste management, surface water and groundwater quality, water resources management, and air quality management.
+The Master of Science in Environmental Engineering at Northeastern University program integrates the study of physical, chemical, and biological processes and fundamental principles for water and wastewater treatment and disposal, hazardous waste management, surface water and groundwater quality, water resources management, and air quality management.

 Successful graduates will have the ability to develop and implement technologies for various environmental applications with the goal to improve and protect the environment and human health.
 It includes required core courses from the Department of Civil and Environmental Engineering, complemented by electives in civil and environmental engineering, mechanical and industrial engineering, earth and environmental sciences, and mathematics.

 Students learn environmental engineering principles and applications, providing core skills necessary to practice environmental engineering as a professional, to explore research methods and new discoveries, and to build knowledge in the field of environmental engineering and environmental health that may be used for a variety of careers at academic, industrial, and government careers providing sustainable solutions to ensure a safe environment for public health protection.

 Unsure if you should choose the MS in Civil Engineering with a concentration in Water, Environmental, and Coastal Systems or an MS in Environmental Engineering?
 Connect with us to discuss which degree program is the right option for you.

 The MS programs’ student learning outcome is the ability to use basic engineering concepts flexibly in a variety of contexts.

 Over 15 graduate certificates are available to provide students the opportunity to develop a specialization in an area of their choice.
 Certificates can be taken in addition to or in combination with a master’s degree, or provide a pathway to a master’s degree in Northeastern’s College of Engineering.
 Master’s programs can also be combined with a Gordon Engineering Leadership certificate.
 Students should consult with their faculty advisor regarding these options.